The second most populous metropolitan area in Belgium after its capital Brussels is one of Europe’s major port cities.

 4. Antwerp City Hall

-The majestic build on the western part of the Great Market Square is the Antwerp City Hall.
+The majestic building on the western part of the Great Market Square is Antwerp City Hall.
 This amazing building was constructed between 1561 and 1565 and was built in a combination of Flemish and Italian Renaissance architectural styles.